-A firewall is a security system (software) that is installed between two or more networks to control both the incoming and outgoing traffic of each network.
+A firewall is a security software / system that is installed between two or more networks to control both the incoming and outgoing traffic of each network.
 It acts as a barrier between a trusted and non-trusted network.
-In a typical setup, a firewall is installed between an internet connection and an internal network, thus protecting the network from hacker attacks and also used to control who can access the internet.
+In a typical setup, a firewall is installed between an internet connection and an internal network to protect the network from hacker attacks and also used to control who can access the internet.

 Evolving Into Web Application Firewalls

 Originally firewalls were designed to control network traffic; they only did packet filtering and didn’t understand the content of the traffic.
 For example if you had a website running on a web server on your network you had to open port 80 through the firewall to the public.
 Once port 80 is open the firewall would allow any type of traffic through port 80, even malicious attacks.

 The second generation of firewalls were able to operate on Layer 4 of the OSI model.
 They were able to determine what type of connection they are dealing with, i.e. if a packet is opening a new connection or if a connection has been already established etc. Even with such advancements second generation firewalls had still a lot of limitations in controlling incoming and outgoing traffic.
 Though at least administrators could now create firewall rules based on connection status.